Tropicao/gcode_recover/README.md

 * Start the script passing two parameters : the previously retrieved variable and the original file path.

 Example : `python gcode_recover.py E4517.904 ~/USBHolder.gcode`

+This call, if successfull, will generate file recovery.gcode wich will be able to restart print at interrupted point